-When decisions or policy revisions are made that impact students, this will be communicated to students via email and/or in-person meetings (with the program director, clinical director, and/or student representatives).
+When decisions or policy revisions are made that impact students, this will be communicated to students via email, our newsletter and/or in person meetings.
 As needed, program-level changes are communicated to, and approved by, administrators at the departmental, college and graduate studies levels.
 Formal policy changes are also published in the MFT Program Handbook (reviewed and updated annually).
 Given the importance that each contributor has to program governance, the roles of faculty, current students, and other communities of interest are detailed below.
 This helps articulate our respective roles in the combined mission of the MFT programs.